Episode 68 – Stay On Track For Optimal Health and Fitness

 There are endless ways to learn more about correct nutrition and a great starting point is time blocking for that education.
 Do you commute to work and often choose to get lost in social media?
 Use that time instead to listen to an educational podcast, or read a book on a chosen health topic.
 These little windows of opportunity became invaluable for creating the best version of yourself.
 So use them wisely!

-Once you’re at a point where you feel you’re really knowledgeable on the topic of health and fitness, don’t treat that as an end point.
-Even if you hold a diploma.
+Once you’re at a point where you feel you’re really knowledgeable on the topic of health and fitness, don’t treat that as an endpoint.
+Even if you hold a diploma or been through 84 years of experience!
 There’s so much new information in this field that’s evolving day in, day out.
 Continue to put yourself out there and attend seminars, read books and most importantly challenge your thoughts.
 These are the techniques that reveal new shortcuts, to better yourself and inspire others to follow in your inspiring footsteps.

 The keys to staying on track include: